-The words impaled Ian.
-He opened his mouth but couldn’t speak for a noticeable moment.
+The words impaled him.
+He opened his mouth, but couldn’t speak for a noticeable moment.
 “If it’s about the abstinence—”

-“It’s so much bigger than that,” Kate said.
-“You know we have many other issues.”
+“It’s so much more than that,” Kate said.
+“You know we have some big issues.”

-“Which of our issues are worth breaking up?
-You don’t want to get married.
-I said fine even though I wanted to.
-You don’t want to move in together.
-I said fine even though sharing a place would save money and give us more time together.
-I’m willing to fix these issues, but I can’t if you won’t agree to solutions.”
+“Issues worth ending us?
+C’mon, Kate!
+You didn’t want to get married.
+I went along with that.
+You didn’t want to move in together.
+I went along with that even though sharing a place would save money and give us more time together.
+What issues are you talking about?”

-He tried joking to loosen her.
+He tried joking to loosen her up.
 “Am I too horny for you?”

-Kate fought back the slightest smile that would normally have swelled into a laugh, then said, “No.”
+Kate fought the slightest smile that would normally have swelled into a laugh.
+“No.”